GRADUATE DEGREES AND TRACKS

 - More Information: Interdisciplinary Concentration in Wetland Sciences

-Graduate students currently enrolled at the University of Florida have the option of minoring in Soil and Water Sciences.
-The minor consists of 6 credits of SWS coursework for MS students and 12 credits for PhD students, at the discretion of the Soil and Water Sciences Graduate Faculty member who will be serving as the Minor Representative.
+Graduate students currently enrolled at the University of Florida have the option of minoring in Soil, Water, and Ecosystem Sciences.
+The minor consists of 6 credits of SWES graduate-level coursework for MS students and 12 credits of SWES graduate-level coursework for PhD students, at the discretion of the Soil, Water, and Ecosystem Sciences Graduate Faculty member who will be serving as the Minor Representative.